Hit Record — Course Admin

 B-Roll — layering footage over your voice

-B-roll is supporting footage that plays over your main talking-head clip (which is called A-roll).
-While your voice continues, the viewer sees something relevant — your product, your hands working, your space — instead of just your face the whole time.
+B-roll is supporting footage that plays over your main talking-head clip.
+While your voice continues, the viewer sees something relevant — your product, your hands, your space.
+B-roll makes videos more dynamic, holds attention longer, and lets you hide cuts seamlessly.

 A-roll with b-roll overlay